 I’ve written flash fictions ever since June 2015, which was when I participated in a Flash Fiction Contest on DeviantArt in preparation for the main thing which caused me to find my way to the world of flashfics: Flash Fiction Month, FFM for short.
 While I occasionally write random flash fiction, even now that I have started taking part in other month-long flash fiction challenges (namely Prose-ject and Tribble Month) FFM stories make up most of my flash fiction catalogue.

 As for my other flash fiction stories, there are fewer ones there, mostly ones written for contests or challenges.
 Most of the recent ones are from Prose-ject 2019 and 2020, in which we have to write an at least 250-word story each day of June using at least one of the three given prompts of the day, and Tribble Month, which was first organized in September 2019 and had a 50-300 word range.
-Many of the other flash fictions, on the other hand, are for one big contest: The Gauntlet, an insane contest with nine challenges, starting from normal ones until it escalates into pure insanity.
+Many of the flash fictions outside of those events, on the other hand, are for one big contest: The Gauntlet, an insane with nine challenges, starting from normal ones and escalating into pure insanity.

 There is a strange allure in those insane challenges, so I do not regret taking on them.